laminlabs/nbproject/docs/guides/cli.md

+# Using the CLI to initialize the project and infer dependencies

 To init the project, `cd` to the folder where you want to initialize your project and run the `nbproject` cli with the `init` command.

 ```